dealingwith/values/values.md

 In no particular order.

-### Humility and Simplicity
+### Humility

 Humility is often thought of as weakness when in fact it is a strength.
 It is the ability to wait out the storms of others' egos.
 It is the strength and confidence to not be heard.
 It is a lack of need or desire for recognition or acceptance.
 As the antithesis of ego, it builds instead of destroys, illuminates instead of blinds.
-Humility is required for effective leadership, for it is the underpinning of understanding, clear thinking, confident action.
-Humility allows for simplicity, which is the foundation for good design.
+Humility is required for effective leadership, for it is the underpinning of understanding, clear thinking and confident action.

+### Authenticity

+Authenticity can be thought of as the opposite of hypocrisy.
+To be authentic one must first have an accurate view of oneself.
+Most of us are blind to our own hypocrisy.

+### Simplicity

+Humility allows for simplicity.
+Simplicity is a cornerstone of not only good product design, but the design of a good life.

 > Being simple can make you feel vulnerable.
 But simplicity is really an achievement--it follows from hard-won clarity about what matters.